kelloggm/cs-490-website/revised-project-plan.md

 ### Introductory problem statement (5 points):
 * Receive full marks if there is a narrative consisting of 4-10 sentences that describes a specific problem that your project aims to solve.
 * Receive partial credit if the narrative is present, but does not describe a problem that the project aims to solve
+* Minor deductions for factual errors ("don't say false things") or egregious overclaims ("our project will usher in a new era of world peace")

 ### User stories (15 points):
 Each of the three user stories will account for 5% of your grade on this assignment and graded as follows: